terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

 Validation of nested bean is enabled for collections also.

-Add a field such that upto 3 addresses can be registered in "user registration" form explained at the beginning.
+Add a field such that up to 3 addresses can be registered in "user registration" form explained at the beginning.

 * Add list of \ ``AddressForm``\  as a field in the form class.